-The Great Britain orienteering Squad is supported by the World Class Programme, which is funded by British Orienteering and Sport England.
+The Great Britain orienteering Squad is funded by British Orienteering and Sport England.
 The programme supports athletes with all aspects of their training with the aim of producing medallists at the annual World Championships and Junior World Championships.

 At the 2013 World Championships, Scott Fraser won a Silver Medal in the Sprint event

-To ensure that talented young athletes are identified early we have developed a system that uses the principles of the Long Term Athlete Development Plan.
-Athlete Development begins at the club level where talented athletes will be identified and given expert advice and coaching in a Club Talent Squad.
+To ensure that talented young athletes are identified early we have developed a system that uses the principles of Long Term Athlete Development.
+Athlete Development begins at club level where talented athletes are identified and given expert advice and coaching in a Club Talent Squad.
 As athletes develop they will primarily be nominated by their club to join their Regional Talent Squad which will help develop and nurture their ability.
 The most talented will then be selected to join the World Class programme as part of the Talent Squad.
 Successful athletes will then progress through the World Class Squad (Talent - Academy - Performace - Podium).

 The new approach also recognises the crucial role that Clubs and Regions play in Talent Identification and Talent Development.
 Working with Clubs and Regions and providing support and resources to assist them in talent development will be a key focus in the new system.
 In particular we will be seeking to engage with and provide development and educational opportunities for coaches who work with athletes at the Club and Regional level.